The-Missing-UMCS/UM-WIX1002/README.md

 There’s a saying in Chinese: “Everything eventually reaches its end.”
 Everything, no matter how precious, eventually reaches its end.
 So it is with my journey with FOP.

 From here on, I will only maintain the repository lightly, perhaps adding FOP Final 2025/2026 solutions.
 After graduation, life will pull me toward new roads, new uncertainties, new beginnings.
 I may not look back as often as I once did.
-That's the nature of growth — we must sometimes leave behind the things we've built to make room for what comes next.
+That's the nature of growth.
+We must sometimes leave behind the things we've built to make room for what comes next.

 But I won’t archive this.
 Some things deserve to stay open, even if the world moves on.
 This repository is a small piece of who I was —— the hopeful Year 1 student, the tired Year 3 intern, the passionate Year 4 demonstrator.
 It carries my youth, my mistakes, my growth, and the quiet ways I once tried to help others.
 It carries memories of who I was, who I became, and the people I crossed paths with along the way.